Keyboard shortcuts

 Clauses remain at the CLI top-level namespace despite being child resources of RFCs because their ID format (RFC-NNNN:C-NAME) is self-scoping and unambiguous.

 The CLI namespace is independent of filesystem layout.
-Implementations MAY store clause files nested under RFC directories (e.g., gov/rfc/RFC-0001/clauses/C-NAME.json) while maintaining the flat CLI command structure (govctl clause get RFC-0001:C-NAME).
+Implementations MAY store clause files nested under RFC directories (e.g., gov/rfc/RFC-0001/clauses/C-NAME.toml) while maintaining the flat CLI command structure (govctl clause get RFC-0001:C-NAME).

 • ID Format: Semantic version (e.g., 1.0.0)